Picard0147/dbus-shelly-pro-3em-smartmeter-1phase/README.md

-Drive become obsolete for me because possibility to add devices (including power meters) using NODERED.
+Driver become obsolete for me because possibility to add devices (including power meters) using NODERED.
 I'll probably not atempt to update this driver.

 Shelly Pro 3EM into Victron DBUS version for single phase setup